Amazon FBA The Truth: My Honest Experience & Real Costs

 To add to the challenges, Amazon initially allowed me to ship the entire product to one warehouse, only to suddenly require it to be sent to five different warehouses, significantly increasing costs.
 Despite these setbacks, I’ve paid and am now waiting for the merchandise to begin its journey to the US.
 It should arrive around the beginning of July, almost a year after I started, having spent approximately 20,000 euros without even beginning to sell.

 And let’s not forget the costs of advertising campaigns, especially PPC, which requires a substantial investment to gain visibility on the American market.
-On top of that, there’s another 200 euros for the VIME program to acquire the first 20 paid reviews that Amazon allows.
+On top of that, there’s another 200 euros for the Vine program to acquire the first 20 paid reviews that Amazon allows.
 The challenges continue…

 I’d like to see those self-proclaimed gurus who sell courses explain how they’re making thousands of euros in profit with just 3,000 euros and in 60 days.
 It’s a harsh reality, and the hurdles are far from over.